-Andy is an electronics industry expert in physical chemistry, surface chemistry, rheology and semiconductor and semiconductor assembly materials and processes.
-He has over 20 years of experience in new product and process development and materials marketing in all areas of electronics manufacturing from wafer fabrication to semiconductor packaging and electronics assembly.
+Andy is an electronics industry expert in physical chemistry, surface chemistry, rheology, and semiconductor assembly materials and processes.
+He has more than 25 years of experience in new product and process development and materials marketing in aspects of electronics manufacturing from wafer fabrication to semiconductor packaging and electronics assembly.

-- Chair of the Editorial review board for Chip Scale Review magazine (2012 – Present)
+- Chair of the Editorial Advisory Board for Chip Scale Review magazine (2012 – Present)

-- Surface Mount Technology Association (SMTA) member and frequent invited speaker (1998 – Present)
+- Surface Mount Technology Association (SMTA) member and frequently invited speaker (1998 – Present)

 - Past chair of the iNEMI/DOE SSL/LED roadmap task group (Level 1 assembly) (2010)

 - Past vice president of technical programs for Empire (NY) State Chapter of SMTA (2010)

 - Past chair of IPC solder paste task group (responsibly for J-STD-005) (1996 - 2001)

 - Past vice-chair of IPC Assembly and Joining Materials Subcommittee (1998 - 2002)